baobuiquang/baobuiquang.github.io/_posts/2021-03-25-publish-your-package.md

 If you have prepared your package, all you need to do is just enter.

-Finally, type
+Finally, type:

 ```
 yes
 ```

-Publish your package
+Publish your package:

 ```
 npm publish
 ```

-If you see the line
+If you see the line:

 ```
 + your-pkg-name@1.0.1